ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

    for development platforms. ``TRUSTED_BOARD_BOOT`` flag must be set if this flag has to be enabled.
 0 is the default.

+-  ``E``: Boolean option to make warnings into errors.
+Default is 1.

 -  ``EL3_PAYLOAD_BASE``: This option enables booting an EL3 payload instead of the normal boot flow.
 It must specify the entry point address of the EL3 payload.
 Please refer to the "Booting an EL3 payload" section for more